QubesOS/qubes-doc/CopyToDomZero.md

 qvm-run --pass-io <src_domain> 'cat /path/to/file_in_src_domain' > /path/to/file_name_in_dom0
 ```

-BTW, you can use the same method to copy files from Dom0 to VMs, e.g. logs (although in Qubes 1.0 this won't be needed, as we will provide a convenient one-click solution for copying logs to Qubes global clipboard):
+BTW, you can use the same method to copy files from Dom0 to VMs:

 ``` {.wiki}
 cat /path/to/file_in_dom0 | qvm-run --pass-io <dst_domain> 'cat > /path/to/file_name_in_appvm'
 ```

+### Copying logs from dom0

+In order to easily copy/paste the contents of logs from dom0 to the inter-VM clipboard:

+1. Right-click on the desired VM in the Qubes VM Manager.
+2. Click "Logs."
+3. Click on the desired log.
+4. Click "Copy to Qubes clipboard."

+You may now paste the log contents to any VM as you normally would (i.e., Ctrl-Shift-V, then Ctrl-V).